-The E&O Plan activities and their associated measures of success are listed below in Table 10.
-Commitments to the projects and programs listed are dependent on available funding as well as the ability to further strengthen relationships with potential partners listed in the table.
+The E&O Plan activities and their associated measures of success are listed below in Table 13.
+Please note that commitments to the following projects and programs are dependent on available funds.
+Estimated costs include program supplies only and are not inclusive of staff time.

-Table 9 - E&O Implementation Plan Activities
+Table 13 - E&O Implementation Plan Activities